brannerchinese/ChineseUtilities/README.md

  1. `separate_pinyin/` Takes a string of Pīnyīn as input and returns a list of the discrete component syllables.
 There is a second program `count_syllables.py` to count the number of syllables found.

  1. `statistics/`: Little programs to calculate statistical tests.

+ 1. `poetry_flask/`: The beginnings of a web application to assist the study of medieval Chinese prosody.

 [end]